angiebunk1/Module1Challenge1/README.md

-# Horiseon
+# Module 1 Challenge 1

 ## Description

-A website that offers search engine optimization and other web services.
+A website for a company named Horiseon that offers search engine optimization and other web services.

 ## Modifications Made
 - Code was modified to better meet accessibility standards.